Why should I calibrate fiber optic test and splicing equipment?

 tell how fast you were driving?
 Optical testing

-that is out of calibration will also cause faulty test
+equipment that is out of calibration will also cause faulty test

 readings.
 A fusion splicer that is out of calibration will produce inferior